Film, Video & Internet Mastering

 Of course, we can take your production back to your edit software for it to be mastered from there, but this usually means a reduction in sharpness and the loss of some color fidelity, as well as a challenge to do all of those tailored outputs.
 But we can do that if you wish… at the end of the day, CLAi aren’t producing your project, we are helping you to get the best possible results within the boundaries of time, budget and what you want to do, and give you all of the options on the way.

-So just maybe the whole mastering thing is slightly more complicated than choosing YouTube in the Premiere renderer and going for a long hot coffee or four…
+So just possibly the whole mastering thing is slightly more complicated than choosing YouTube in the Premiere renderer and going for a long hot coffee or four…